AdobeDocs/workfront.it-IT/help/quicksilver/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

 <!-- remove Prod and Prev references with Prod release - Jan 2023-->

-È possibile designare Manager risorse per un progetto per indicare chi è responsabile della gestione delle risorse del progetto.
-Si tratta di un campo informativo e non è connesso ad alcun strumento di gestione delle risorse.
+È possibile designare Responsabili risorse per un progetto per indicare chi è responsabile della gestione delle risorse del progetto.
+Questo è un campo informativo e non è connesso ad alcun strumento di gestione delle risorse.

 <!-- drafted for res scheduling deprecation blurb for preview release
 Designating Resource Managers for a project is a prerequisite for using the Scheduling tools in Adobe Workfront, in the Production environment.